 Year 10 students have the chance to be accelerated and study Stage 1 Engineering through our involvement in the Advanced Technology Project.
 Senior students can specialise in different STEM disciplines and regularly represent the College at the National Youth Science Forum.

-Stem Society currently runs on Friday lunchtimes in 2021.
-Contact Mr Puttnins for more details.
+Stem Society currently runs on Thursday lunchtimes in 2023.
+Contact Mr Tulip for more details.

-Robotics Club currently runs on Monday lunchtimes in 2021.
+Robotics Club has not yet commenced for 2023.
 Contact Mr Hernes for more details.

 Saturday Morning Sport